Brief Story of Things Fall Apart by Chinua Achebe

 After some time, public trial in which the nine clan leaders listened to a dispute between a husband and wife.
 Husband beats his wife, and when his wife’s brother takes her back and brings the matter to the spirits of their ancestors (nine clan leaders), the husband wants his wife back.
 Egwugwu (nine clan leaders) solve the issue by telling the husband to take wine to his in-laws.
 Okonkwo wants to become lord of his clan, but his world gets shaken up by murder.

-Okonkwo does not participate in this counsel (public trial of a husband and wife) as Ezinma (his beloved daughter) was sick.
+Okonkwo does not take part in this counsel (public trial of a husband and wife) as Ezinma (his beloved daughter) was sick.
 But when he accidentally killed a boy changed everything.

-The death of Ogbuefi Ezeudu makes him feel guilty as he was one of the clansmen, and he warns him not to take part in the slaughter of his adoptive son ( after the death of lekemenfuna’s he was disturbed but abandoned his sorrow to tell others that he is not a weak man).
+The death of Ogbuefi Ezeudu makes him feel guilty as he was one of the clansmen, and he warns him not to take part in the slaughter of his adoptive son (after the death of lekemenfuna’s he was disturbed but abandoned his sorrow to tell others he is not a weak man).
 He takes part in the funeral of Ogbuefi Ezeudu and accidentally kills his son.
 Killing a clansman is a crime, and he must face his punishment.
-He got exile for seven years; even his animals were killed to clean the village from sins.
+He got exile for seven years; They killed even his animals to clean the village from sins.

 The District Commissioner is shocked by the devastation of the church and requests a meeting with Umuofia’s leaders.
 The leaders, however, are handcuffed and thrown in jail after being assembled, where they are insulted and physically assaulted.